pAnhTri/will-you-be-my-boba/README.md

   - Write, edit, and delete your reviews anytime
   - Keep a personal history of your favorite drinks
   - Build your boba profile with your preferences
+  - Save and manage your favorite boba shops

 - **Community Reviews & Ratings**
   - Share your thoughts anonymously or with your account